rust-lang/rust/text/0000-naked-fns.md

 # Motivation

-Some systems programming tasks require that machine state not be modified at all on function entry so it can be preserved- particularly in interrupt handlers.
+Some systems programming tasks require that the programmer have complete control over function stack layout and interpretation, generally in cases where the compiler lacks support for a specific use case.
+While these cases can be addressed by building the requisite code with external tools and linking with Rust, it is advantageous to allow the Rust compiler to drive the entire process, particularly in that code may be generated via monomorphization or macro expansion.

-For example, x86\_64 preserves only the stack pointer, flags register, and instruction pointer on interrupt entry.
+When writing interrupt handlers for example, most systems require additional state be saved beyond the usual ABI requirements.
 To avoid corrupting program state, the interrupt handler must save the registers which might be modified before handing control to compiler-generated code.
-Consider a contrived interrupt handler:
+Consider a contrived interrupt handler for x86\_64:

 ```rust
 unsafe fn isr_nop() {